rubberduck203/ex_prometheus_logger/README.md

 It's the user's responsibility to expose those metrics, either by [exposing a `/metrics` endpoint](https://medium.com/@brucepomeroy/publishing-metrics-to-prometheus-from-elixir-bb70efcd6ec1) or by using the [pushgateway](https://github.com/deadtrickster/prometheus-push).

+See the [example](example/) directory for an example of how to use the pushgateway with ExPrometheusLogger.

 ## Installation